-50314 Vegetable Display- 1 Entry This class is allowed a 2'6" x 2'6" space for display.
+This class is allowed a 2'6" x 2'6" space for display.
 Display must include 6 or more different kinds of vegetables.
 There may not be more than 2 different varieties of any vegetable.
 For example, red and white potatoes would be classified as two different varieties.
-Acorn squash and zucchini would be classified as two different vegetables.
-The number and type of vegetables used must conform to the Vegetable Plate/ Basket List.
-Displays must be labeled with the name and variety of all vegetables used.
-50315 Vegetable Plate - 1 entry Exhibit must include 2 single vegetables plates.
+Acorn squash and zucchini would be classified as two different vegetables. - 3.
+The number and type of vegetables used must conform to the Vegetable Plate/ Basket List. - 4.
+Displays must be labeled with the name and variety of all vegetables used. - 50315----- Vegetable Plate 1 entry - 1.
+Exhibit must include 2 single vegetables plates.
 Only one variety on each plate.
 Exhibitor will furnish the disposable plates.
-When checking in vegetable plates, you must designate, which 2 plates are the 4-H entry.
-Number of vegetables on plates must conform to plate list below.
-Only one variety on each plate.
-An exhibitor cannot show two plates of the same type of vegetable. (ie: Cannot exhibit red and white potatoes or zucchini and straightneck summer squash.)
-50316 Vegetable Gardening Display: Present an exhibit of the member's choice that focuses on some aspect of vegetable gardening which does not fit in the categories above.
-See page 72 for the full definition of what could be included in a display.
-50318 Ready4Life Challenge See page 72 for the full list of requirements Ready4Life Challenge Projects.
-50400 Maker See page 72 for the full list of requirements for the Maker Project and exhibit date and time.
+When checking in vegetable plates, you must designate, which 2 plates are the 4-H entry. - 2.
+Number of vegetables on plates must conform to plate list below. - 3.
+Only one variety on each plate. - 4.
+An exhibitor cannot show two plates of the same type of vegetable. (ie: Cannot exhibit red and white potatoes or zucchini and straightneck summer squash.) - 50316------ Vegetable Gardening Display: Present an exhibit of the member's choice that focuses on some aspect of vegetable gardening which does not fit in the categories above.
+See page 71 for the full definition of what could be included in a display. - 50318------ Ready4Life Challenge See page 71 for the full list of requirements Ready4Life Challenge Projects. - 50400------ Maker See page 71 for the full list of requirements for the Maker Project and exhibit date and time. - 50313------ Herb Display (Open to youth in Vegetable Gardening A, Vegetable Gardening B, Vegetable Gardening C, and Vegetable Gardening D) Herbs should be grown in pots (8" maximum diameter).
+Categories: Mint, Oregano, Rosemary, Sage, Thyme, and all other herbs.
+Herbs should be labeled with common and Latin names.
+Herbs should be in your care for a minimum of three months for state fair exhibits.
+Remove dead leaves from plants and check that the soil is clear of debris such as dead leaves.
+In addition to class Champions, Herb Category Grand and Reserve Grand Champions may be selected.
+When exhibiting herb plants, be sure to grow the plants in the container to be displayed to avoid transplant shock.
+Exhibits will be evaluated based on cleanliness, uniformity, condition, quality, and trueness to variety.
+Additional herb resources are located on the project resources section of the Illinois 4-H website.